rasoulbsd/v2ray-docker-compose/README.md

 ### V2Ray Behind CDN

-The "V2Ray Behind CDN" configuration is recommended only if you don't have relay server to implement other solutions.
+The "V2Ray Behind CDN" configuration is recommended for users with highly restricted network or internet access, and when a relay server is not an option.

 This configuration provides **VMess** protocol over **Websockets + TLS + CDN** ([Read more](https://guide.v2fly.org/en_US/advanced/wss_and_web.html)) for users.